peggyrayzis/react-native-create-bridge/README.md

 2. From the root of your React Native project, run `create-bridge`
 3. The prompts will ask you for:
   - Your bridge module name
   - The platforms and languages you would like to support.
-Currently, we default to iOS/Obj-C, iOS/Swift, and Android/Java.
-We realize that this would not compile properly; however, we see this CLI as a learning tool to compare all 3 approaches.
+Currently, we default to iOS/Obj-C and Android/Java, but you can also choose iOS/Swift or Android/Kotlin if you prefer.
   - The directory where you would like your JS files.
 If it doesn't exist, we'll create it for you.
 4. That's it! 📦 Sit back and we'll deliver your native module for you lightning fast! ⚡️